quay/clair/Documentation/howto/testing.md

 make local-dev-up-with-quay
 ```

-After the local development environment successfully starts the following infrastructure is available to you..
+After the local development environment successfully starts, the following infrastructure is available to you:

 ```
 localhost:8080 --- Quay (single node, local storage)